ToonSupakit/iot-project/README.md

-# AirWatch - Smart Air Quality Monitor
+# IoT Smart Power Management & Monitoring System

 An IoT project for monitoring air quality in real-time with automatic fan control.
 It uses an ESP32 board to read data from multiple sensors and sends it to a Node.js server, which stores everything in a MySQL database and shows it on a web dashboard.